prashjet/oss4astro/documentation/README.md

 * :ref:`search`
  ```

+* Other build options.
+We used the `make html` command to build webpages.
+You
+  can also use `make latexpdf` to build a PDF version, and `make clean` to
+  remove all existing builds.

 ## Activity: Building Sphinx Documentation For Your Repository

 1. Document at least one function in your package with a docstring.
 2. Set up sphinx documentation for your project repo and build the doc
 page for your function(s).
 Make sure it builds correctly!